looparmor/looparmor.dev/content/english/services.md

 <hr>

-# Ready to secure your workflows and to unburden your developers?
+# Ready to secure your workflows and to improve the productivity of your developers?

 {{< tabs >}}
 {{< tab "Phase 1: Alignment" >}}